Vasudev V. Shenoy: Panchavati Terrace Garden / Horticulture Department

-This garden is looked after by the family themselves without any professional gardener on duty which is a matter of pride and pleasure for them.
-This also leads to another fascinating hobby of ornithology, because of the innumerable birds coming in, thanks to the flowers and fruits.
+This garden is tended by the family without any professional gardener.
+The garden lead to an interest in ornithology, because of the innumerable birds coming in, thanks to the flowers and fruits.

 Natural manure consisting of household waste, dried leaves and flowers from the garden etc. is used in place of chemical and artificial manures.
-This does away with the problem of garbage disposal and also ill effects of chemical fertilizers are avoided.
-V. V. Shenoy followed the phrase "kasa dinda rasa" (best out of waste) very practically.
+This does away with the problem of garbage disposal and the ill effects of chemical fertilizers are avoided.
+Shenoy followed the phrase "kasa dinda rasa" (best out of waste) very practically.
 It is not the availability of the water alone that is important but correct management.
 All the waste water from the kitchen etc. is diverted to the garden for the plants.

 This terrace garden also serves as a natural air conditioner for the house controlling the temperature inside it.
-The natural conditions created within the pots are perhaps excellent guards against extremes of temperatures.
+The natural conditions created within the pots guard against extreme temperatures.
 Thus even seasonal fruits and vegetables are reaped almost throughout the year.